 The Commerce Certification Division of NOAA Fisheries’ Office of International Affairs and Seafood Inspection operates the Seafood Inspection Program under the authority of the 1946 Agricultural Marketing Act.

 Our services provided to the seafood industry include:

 - System and process audits.

 - Export certification.

 We provide these services nationwide and in other countries.

 Yes, we offer the same services to firms operating overseas or processing in foreign countries.
-We also offer export certification services [link to new Drupal page that provides more detail on export certification] to attest to the health of products intended for human consumption abroad.
+We also offer export certification services to attest to the health of products intended for human consumption abroad.

 Foreign suppliers and U.S. importers must comply with U.S. regulations for fish, shellfish, and fishery products.
 Foreign producers are responsible for product specifications, process controls, training, and sanitary practices, and U.S. importers are responsible for verifying that these requirements have been met.

 To determine the source of your seafood, look at the packaging.
 All seafood sold in the United States is required to have country-of-origin labeling on the package.